jcranmer/TEMP-emailsasl/README.md

 mechanisms for the server side, nor does it attempt to support channel-binding features of some SASL mechanisms.

+Since the major email protocols all implement SASL by requiring that the text be base64-encoded when sent over the protocol, this library automatically encodes the client messages and decodes the server messages internally.

 ## Usage

 ### AMD